arranzropablo/GenLabClient/README.md

 # GenLabClient
-Client side of the Web Application Genlab
+Client side of the Web Application Genlab.
+TFG